 Within each color-coded folder, issues are grouped into subfolders.
-At the end of each folder name, enclosed in brackets, is the number of audited issues and the total number of issues in the folder.
+After each folder name, enclosed in brackets, is the number of audited issues and the total number of issues in the folder.

 For example, Command Injection - [2 / 2] indicates that two out of two issues categorized as Command Injection have been audited.